thoulden/website/index.md

   <div class="bio">
     <p>I'm a PhD student in economics at Columbia University.</p>
     <p>My research interests include growth, welfare and technology.
-At the moment I’m particularly interested in the influence and management of AI.</p>
+At the moment I’m particularly interested in the influence and management of AI and automation.</p>
     <p>I've worked at the Commonwealth Treasury of Australia and the Global Priorities Institute (University of Oxford).</p>
     <p>You can reach me at <em>tom.w.houlden[at]gmail.com</em></p>
   </div>